prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::caution

-This guide is for advanced Prysm Users to configure their client for the purposes of extracting MEV.
+This guide is for advanced Prysm Users to configure their client for the purposes of extracting [MEV](https://ethereum.org/en/developers/docs/mev/).
 There are risks to using a builder and may result in missed rewards, missed proposals, censored transactions, omitted transactions, and even slashing when used incorrectly.
 The Prysm team does not provide guidance on which builders/relays are recommended but lists are available for you to make judgement on based on your own values.

 :::

-The following guide explains the options to configure the Prysm client to use a [custom builder](https://docs.flashbots.net/flashbots-mev-boost/block-builders) via a [relay](https://docs.flashbots.net/flashbots-mev-boost/relay).
-This configuration is accomplished through flags and settings used on the validator client as well as the beacon node, and will NOT cover how to run your own relay,builder,mev-boost.
+The following guide explains the options to configure the Prysm client to use a [custom builder](https://docs.flashbots.net/flashbots-mev-boost/block-builders) via a [relay](https://docs.flashbots.net/flashbots-mev-boost/relay), a middle ware to connect validators to block builders.
+This configuration is accomplished through flags and settings used on the validator client as well as the beacon node, and will NOT cover how to run your own relay,builder,mev-boost, please refer to their respective guides to update this info.
+Prysm will use the builder via the relay to produce execution payloads that hold the transactions that bring the most value to the validator instead of the execution client.
+The execution client will still be needed for Prysm for the purposes of syncing and fallback incase there is an issue with using the builder.
+The builder will only be used in the event of a validator proposal.

 ### Builder Lifecycle